dilsadkut/dilsadkut/README.md

 ## Hi there, I'm Dılşad Kut 👋

-- :palm_tree: I’m currently learning Data Science with Phyton
+- :palm_tree: I’m currently learning Data Science with phyton
 - :email: How to reach me: kutdilsad2@gmail.com

 ## Some of My Github Stats :chart_with_upwards_trend: